dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ## Interacting with External Services

-Let's say we want to use a third-party service to send our greeting, or record it in a remote system.
-For this example, you can use our demo Guestbook app.
-It lets you generate a key and use it to record a few temporary greetings.
+Now suppose we also want to record our greetings in a remote system.
+This could be something like sending an email or writing to some storage API.
+For this example, we'll use our demo Guestbook app.
+It lets us generate an API key and use it to record temporary greetings.

 ### Create a Guestbook Key
 To create a new key, visit https://demo-guestbook.cloud.dbos.dev/key It should output a 36-character sequence like so `12345abc-1234-5678-1234-567890abcdef`.
 Yours will be different.
 You can pass this key to your app as a config variable.
 In your app folder, edit the file `dbos-config.yaml`.
 Add a new `env:` section at the bottom with the variable `GUESTBOOK_KEY` set to your key in quotes: